gitlabhq/gitlabhq/doc/web_hooks/web_hooks.md

 ## Webhook endpoint tips

-If you are writing your own endpoint (web server) that will receive GitLab web hooks keep in mind the following things:
+If you are writing your own endpoint (web server) that will receive GitLab webhooks keep in mind the following things:

 -   Your endpoint should send its HTTP response as fast as possible.
 If you wait too long, GitLab may decide the hook failed and retry it.